rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

     ```
     chmod +x system-tools
     ```
+1. Download the Kubeconfig File for your Rancher installation cluster and place it in the `/.kube/config` on your workstation.
+System-tools uses this file to access your installation cluster.

+    For instructions on how to download the Kubeconfig file, see [Accessing Clusters with kubectl and a kubeconfig File]({{< baseurl >}}rancher/v2.x/en/k8s-in-rancher/kubectl/#accessing-clusters-with-kubectl-and-a-kubeconfig-file).

+1. Move `system-tools` to the same directory as the kubeconfig file: `/.kube/config`.

 ### Using the System-Tool

-System-tools is a utility that cleans up Rancher.
-In this use case, it will help you remove the Rancher from your cluster nodes.
+System-tools is a utility for running operational tasks on Rancher clusters.
+In this use case, it will help you remove the Rancher from your installation nodes.

 #### Usage

-After you move the `system-tools` file to your Rancher node, you can run it by changing to the file's directory and running the following command.
+After you move the `system-tools` and kubeconfig file to your workstation's `/.kube/config` directory, you can run system-tools by changing to the `/.kube/config`  directory and entering the following command.

->**Warning:** This command will remove data from your nodes.
-Make sure you have created a backup of files you want to keep before executing the command, as data will be lost.
+>**Warning:** This command will remove data from your etcd nodes.
+Make sure you have created a [backup of etcd]({{< baseurl >}}/rancher/v2.x/en/backups/backups) before executing the command.

 ```
 ./system-tools remove --kubeconfig <$KUBECONFIG> --namespace <NAMESPACE>